NFT horror: Pixelmon investors lose millions on disfigured Pokemon clones

 — Pixelmon (@Pixelmon) February 25, 2022

-But at that time, investors were banking on an idea; data on the actual Pixelmon characters had yet to be released.
-And when the official artwork finally dropped this weekend, Pixelmon’s veneer of success shattered on impact.
+But at that time, investors were banking on the concept alone; data for the actual Pixelmon characters had yet to be released.
+And when the official artwork finally dropped this weekend, the project’s veneer of success shattered on impact.

 The illustrations were gobsmackingly bad, drawing near universal ridicule.
 Pixelmon inhabitants—whose emergence creators dubbed “hatching”—were misshapen, disfigured, and pixelated into oblivion.
 Some were oriented sideways.
 Many were half hidden in a field of low-resolution grass.
 A few were barely visible at all: